-In the present study, there was correlation between positive PALN and histological type and differentiation of tumor.
-Positive PALN were detected in 3 (30.0%) of 10 adenocarcinoma cases (all of them were above the level of IMA) and in 2 (3.5%) of 57 squamous cell carcinoma cases (all of them were below the level of IMA) (p=0.03).
-PALN metastases were found in 5 (20.8%) among 24 patients with low grade differentiated cervical cancer and no one among 43 patient with high or moderate grade differentiated cervical cancer (p=0.01).
-There was no correlation between positive lymph nodes metastasis and tumor size.
+In this study, a correlation was detected between PALN positivity, histological type, and tumor differentiation.
+Positive PALNs were detected in 3/10 (30.0%) of adenocarcinoma cases, all of which were above the level of the IMA.
+In contrast, they were detected in just 2/57 (3.5%) cases of squamous cell carcinoma, all of which were below the level of the IMA (P = 0.03).
+PALN metastases were detected in 5/24 (20.8%) patients with low-grade differentiated cervical cancer and in none of the 43 patients with high- or moderate-grade differentiated cervical cancer (P = 0.01).
+There was no correlation between positive lymph nodes metastasis and tumor size in this patient cohort.

-The relapse in the para-aortic region was not noted in the both groups after a median follow-up of 44.7 ± 19.3 months.
-However, 4 (9.3%) patients of first group had a local or regional recurrence and 2 (8.3%) patients of second group had a locoregional or local and distant recurrence (p=0.757).
+Relapse in the para-aortic region was not observed in either group over a median 44.7 ± 19.3 month follow-up period.
+However, 4 (9.3%) patients in the NSPAL group exhibited local or regional recurrence, and 2 (8.3%) patients in the PAL group exhibited locoregional or local and distant recurrence (p=0.757).

 Discussion

-The detection of positive para-aortic lymph nodes is the most significant prognostic factor [17].
-The RH C type and pelvic lymphadenectomy allows reaching the 5-year survival rate more than 90% for patients with node-negative disease [18].
-However, the survival rate for patients with positive lymph-vascular space invasion or pelvic node-positive patients with squamous or adenosquamous carcinoma is decreased till 85.5% [19].
-P. Morice et al. reported that isolated PALN metastases occur not more than 1% [20].
-So, pathways of lymphatic tumor spread to PALN can be indirect - through pelvic lymph nodes, direct - through lymphatic vessels of sacro-uterine ligaments and through lymph nodes and vessels going near ovarian vessels [21].
-Furthermore according P. Benedetti Panici et al. and our data the most of PALN metastases are observed on the anterior and left lateral surfaces of aorta, without involvement of lymph nodes on the right lateral side of IVC [22].
-This fact confirms that surgeons need to carefully revise and remove the PALN on the left lateral side.
-However, the left-side PAL is more difficult than on the right-side especially at the nerves preservation because surgeon need to mobilize the left-side lymph nodes from left ureter and nerves encountering technical problems due to location of inferior mesenteric artery in this region.
+The detection of positive PALNs is the most significant prognostic factor [17].
+Type C RH and PAL enable 5-year survival rates of over 90% for patients with node-negative disease [18].
+However, survival rates for patients with positive lymph-vascular space invasion or pelvic node-positive patients with squamous or adenosquamous carcinoma are reduced to 85.5% [19].
+Morice et al. reported that isolated PALN metastases occur in no more than 1% of patients [20].
+Lymphatic tumor spread can occur indirectly via the pelvic lymph nodes, directly through the lymphatic vessels of the sacro-uterine ligaments, and through lymph nodes and vessels proximal to ovarian vessels [21].
+Furthermore, according to Panici et al. and to our own data, the majority of PALN metastases are observed on the anterior and left lateral surfaces of the aorta without the involvement of lymph nodes on the right lateral side of the IVC [22].
+This emphasized the need for surgeons to carefully revise and remove the PALN on the left lateral side.
+However, nerve-sparing left-sided PAL is more difficult to conduct as compared to this same operation on the right side of the body, as surgeons need to mobilize the left-sided lymph nodes from the left ureter and nerves, encountering technical problems due to the location of the inferior mesenteric artery in this region.

-Correlative dependence of PALN metastases from histological type and differentiation suggests that NSPAL by the LRV is useful for treatment of adenocarcinoma and low grade differentiated cervical cancer.
+The correlative relationships between PALN metastases, tumor histologic type, and differentiation status suggest that performing NSPAL via the LRV is a useful treatment for adenocarcinoma and low-grade differentiated cervical cancer.
 The level of NSPAL in the treatment of squamous cell carcinoma and high or moderate grade differentiated cervical cancer is inferior mesenteric artery.
-According to recent retrospective trials, improvement survival of these patients relate with removing PALN and metastases [23].
-Therefore the use of systematic PAL in the treatment of cervical cancer has significant benefits and allows performing the adequate surgical staging and the planning of adjuvant therapy [24].
+Recent retrospective trials suggest that improved survival in these patients is associated with the removal of PALNs and metastases [23].
+As such, systematic PAL offers significant benefits to the treatment of cervical cancer and allows for adequate surgical staging and the planning of adjuvant therapy [24].

-On the other hand the procedure is associated with significant morbidity, especially on the part of urinary system.
-The reasons of urinary tract dysfunction are direct injury and displacement of autonomic nerves such as SHP during PAL at the bifurcation of aorta and IVC [15].
+This procedure is still associated with significant morbidity, most often affecting the urological system.
+Causes of urinary tract dysfunction include direct injury and the displacement of autonomic nerves such as the SHP during PAL at the bifurcation of the aorta and IVC [15].